neapsix/cloudbackup-benchmarks/README.md

 ## Someday Maybe
 Here are some changes I'd like to make if I were to run the tests again:
+* Use tuning options where available to try to account for some of the differences in the results.
-* Improve backup scripts to better model safe, real-world use by pointing to files for all credentials and including file permission steps in client-specific setup.
+* Improve backup scripts to better model safe, real-world use.
+Point to files for credentials and include file permission steps in client-specific setup.
 * Use git-secrets for credentials to make it safe for you to fork this repository and post your own results without needing to manually set, then strip out keys and passwords.
-* Add more backup clients, and use measurement tools that are easier to parse than FreeBSD libxo XML output.
+* Add more backup clients (such as kopia), and use measurement tools that are easier to parse than FreeBSD libxo XML output.
 * Improve plot script to suck in all the test cases at once without needing tweaks for each one.